 Due to its misunderstood reputation, it is not uncommon for all the benefits of this drink to escape one’s notice most of the time.

-See, coffee is a beverage that contains a lot of micronutrients beneficial to the human body, from essentials vitamins to antioxidants and minerals like magnesium and potassium.
+See, coffee is a beverage that contains a lot of micronutrients beneficial to the human body, from essential vitamins to antioxidants and minerals like magnesium and potassium.

-It has also been linked to combating illnesses like type 2 diabetes, nervous system degenerative diseases (Parkinson’s and Alzheimer’s) as well some kinds of cancer.
-(Click here to read more about coffee and cancer)
+It has also been linked to combating illnesses like type 2 diabetes, nervous system degenerative diseases (Parkinson’s and Alzheimer's), and some kinds of cancer.
+(Click here to read more about coffee and cancer.)

 At least when drunk in moderate amounts!
 (3-5 cups a day).